meerestier/LEDAPS/ledaps_cc/README.md

 according to https://github.com/USGS-EROS/espa-surface-reflectance.git and images after year 2012 with metadata "resampling option: CC"

-Use the shell_script on this repository where you execute the following command
+Use the shell_script on this repository where you execute the *docker run command*

 ##Commands
 ```